akshata494/GoAdhoc/README.md

 The interface Response class has methods like addResult, setError, setCompleted, subscribe(...)

-Eg:
-(i) Where the caller decides to wait till the whole operation is completed (a blocking wait) Response response = someOperation.execute();
-response.waitTillComplete();

-(ii) Where the caller decides not to wait, but interested in listening to the events happening within the response (non-blocking)
+The caller decides not to wait, but interested in listening to the events happening within the response.
 Response response = someOperation.execute();
 response.subscribe(functional hook to listen to new results, functional hook to listen for error, functional hook for completion)
-//exit the main thread as subscribing is non-blocking
+//exit the current thread as subscribing is non-blocking.

 Task 2 (task_queue)